ROHHAD Studies

 If you have relevant medical record copies that you would like included in the donor's records, please send regular photocopies (by U.S. Mail) along with the completed medical history questionnaire, and death certificate photocopies.

 Photocopies of the death certificate should also be included with each set of medical release request documents and mailed directly to the respective providers or medical records departments.
-They will mail the medical record copies directly to the CAMP.
+They will mail the medical record copies directly to CAMP.

 Brain donations through the Medical Examiner/Coroner Office: